EXECUTIVE CHAIRMAN'S STATEMENT

 Maintaining Operational Resilience

-Amidst global uncertainties and challenges, CDL remains committed to integrating ESG issues into our core business.
-This has enabled us to pre-empt and mitigate enterprise risk and capture growth opportunities.
+Despite ongoing global uncertainties and challenges, CDL remains steadfast in integrating Economic, Environmental, Social, and Governance (EESG) considerations into our core business operations.
+This approach has enabled us to anticipate and mitigate various enterprise risks proactively, contributing to our long-term success.

-In 2022, CDL continued to be recognised in multiple ESG indices and accolades.
-We are honoured to remain listed on 14 global ratings, rankings and indices.
-We have maintained double ‘A’s in the 2022 CDP Global A List for climate change and water security.
-We are the only company in Southeast Asia to score ‘A’ for climate change action for five consecutive years.
+In 2023, CDL continued to be recognised in multiple ESG indices and accolades.
+We maintained our position on 14 international benchmarks and achieved double ‘A’s in the 2023 CDP A List for corporate climate action and water security.

 Kwek Leng Beng